chinamike65/hugo-tuolesi/content/book6/book6en.md

 Once greed is suppressed, greed will grow again, and when greed is cut off, afflictions will never grow again.

-In front of an arahant, a lot of gold and silver treasures are piled up, and the arahant will not be greedy, because the arahant has stopped greed.
+In front of an arhat, a lot of gold and silver treasures are piled up, and the arhat will not be greedy, because the arhat has eliminated greed.

 If a person breaks his hatred, no matter how he beats or scolds him, hatred will not arise.

 To break off afflictions and stay away from bad karma also requires making a vow.

 In the past, on the border between Tibet and Nepal, there were 500 people who killed buffalo.
 The buffalo is a very precious animal.
 Many people hope to save these hunters.
 There are many masters to persuade them not to kill buffalo, not to kill animals.
-They don't listen.
+They didn't listen.

 Later, Venerable Atisha went to the place where they were hunting.
-Venerable Venerable said nothing.
-After seeing Venerable, these hunters vowed not to hunt in the future.
+He said nothing.
+After seeing Venerable Atisha, these hunters vowed not to hunt in the future.
 All because of Venerable Atisha's vows and blessings.

 145

-Section 3 Dharma Infinite Vows to Study
+Section 3 - Dharma Infinite Vows to Study

 The Buddha Dharma is boundless and vows to learn: There are 84,000 Dharma disciplines in the Dharma, and some people feel that there are so many Dharma disciplines in the Tripitaka, and they can’t finish it if they want to learn it, so they don’t want to learn it.

 We can't do that, we should think like this: If I can't finish my studies this year, I'll study them next year;

 We must have this spirit, we must learn the highest point, and never give up.

-There are more than 300 Tibetan scriptures in the Tibetan Tripitaka, including Tengyur and Ganyur.
+There are more than 300 Tibetan scriptures in the Tibetan Tripitaka, including Tengyur and Kangyur.
 Many people have read them in their lifetime, and some have read it seven or eight times.
 The Buddhadharma is boundless and they vow to learn.
 This is very important.

 Some people say that I don’t need to study much, we are getting old, we just need to recite Amitabha and some mantras.

 This is not acceptable, you must learn, and you must learn when you are old.

-Dharma King Yongzeng often said: These old people's ideas are wrong.
+Dharma Master Yongzeng often said: These old people's ideas are wrong.
 You can't say that when I get old, I can't eat and I won't eat.
 When I get old, I have to learn.

 The old monks in our Tibetan area, some older monks over 80 years old, can recite many scriptures in a year, and they have to take exams.
 Studying and practicing.